The Unsuspected

 The Unsuspected is a 1947 American mystery film noir directed by Michael Curtiz and starring Claude Rains, Audrey Totter, Ted North, Constance Bennett, Joan Caulfield, and Hurd Hatfield.
-The film was based on a novel by Charlotte Armstrong.
+The film was based on the 1946 novel of the same title by Charlotte Armstrong.
 The screenplay was co-written by Bess Meredyth, who was married to director Curtiz.

 Plot

-In Victor Grandison's suburban New York home, a shadowy figure murders his secretary, Roslyn Wright.
-He leaves her body hanging from a chandelier.
-It is reported as suicide.
-Cut to the studio a week later, where Grandison, who hosts a popular "true crime" radio show called The Unsuspected, is broadcasting.
+In the suburban New York home of Victor Grandison (Claude Rains), a shadowy figure murders his secretary, Roslyn Wright (Barbara Woodell).
+He leaves her body hanging from a chandelier, and the death is reported as a suicide.

-At his home his niece Althea is throwing a surprise birthday party for him.
-She hopes it will take his mind off the combined loss of his secretary and his wealthy ward, Matilda, who reportedly perished in a sinking en route to Portugal some weeks earlier.

-Oliver, Althea's husband, is drinking heavily.
+A week later Victor is broadcasting an episode of his popular "true crime" radio show, "The Unsuspected".
+At his home, his niece Althea (Audrey Totter) is throwing a surprise birthday party for Victor.
+She hopes it will take his mind off the combined loss of his secretary and his wealthy ward, Matilda (Joan Caulfield), who reportedly perished in a sinking ship en route to Portugal weeks earlier.
+Oliver (Hurd Hatfield), Althea's husband, is drinking heavily.
 He and Matilda were engaged before Althea married him.
-Althea is shocked by the arrival of a mysterious Steven Howard, who claims to be married to Matilda.
+Althea is shocked by the arrival of a mysterious Steven Howard (Michael North), who claims to have been married to Matilda.

-After the broadcast Victor returns home, and is underwhelmed by events there.
-Homicide Detective Donovan stays after the party to share a thick file on a hatchet-murder case with Victor and witnesses Victor's first meeting with Steven.
+After the broadcast Victor returns home from the studio and is underwhelmed by events there.
+Homicide Chief of Detectives Richard Donovan (Fred Clark) stays after the party to share a thick file on a hatchet-murder case with Victor and witnesses Victor's first meeting with Steven.
 With Matilda's multi-million-dollar estate to be settled, Victor asks Donovan to investigate.
 Meanwhile, in Rio de Janeiro, Matilda boards a Pan American plane.

-Victor is dictating a script (to a phonograph record).
-His producer, Jane Moynihan, asks what's wrong; he seems to have lost his zip.
+Victor dictates a script to a phonograph record, which he uses to rehearse his shows.
+His producer, Jane Moynihan (Constance Bennett), asks what's wrong; he seems to have lost his zip.
 He responds that he has had a premonition.
 Donovan reports back that Steven checks out, and indeed is very rich.
 A cable arrives.
-Althea is making a play for Steven when Victor delivers the news that Matilda is alive and well and arriving the next day.
+Althea is making a play for Steve when Victor delivers the news that Matilda is alive and well, and arriving the next day.

+Steven meets Matilda at the airport.
+He takes her to a bar, where he tells her they were married.
+She claims to have no memory of him or their marriage, despite a marriage certificate and a visit to the house of the judge who married them, where the judge recognizes her.